ncatlab/nlab-content/pages/6622.md

 be two directed arrows of $\mathcal{G}'_n$ with an associator  appearing in
-$s'$ and a unitor appearing in $s''$ (note: the definition of ''directed'' is extended in an obvious way to include unitors).
+$s'$ and a unitor appearing in $s''$ (note: the definition of "directed" is extended in an obvious way to include unitors).
 Then either there exists a directed  arrow $u\stackrel{s_1}{\to} u''$ containing a unitor with $\mathcal{I}(s_1)=\mathcal{I}(s'')\circ\mathcal{I}(s')$, or there exist directed $s_1$, $s_2$ as in